 Unfortunately, you’re still stuck with just a 256GB SSD.
-Though speedy transfer speeds and cloud storage have helped reduced the need for a lot of internal storage, being able to bump up to 512GB would’ve been excellent.
-It’s likely you’ll need additional cloud storage, or an external hard drive.
+Though speedy transfer speeds and cloud storage have helped reduce the need for a lot of internal storage, being able to bump up to 512GB would’ve been excellent.
+It’s likely you’ll need additional cloud storage or an external hard drive.

 A touch screen is also not offered on the Core i5 model, which is a loss for those who prefer to have touch screen but don’t need the power of the Core i7.

 The $1,550 touch model: Core i7, 8GB of RAM, 256GB SSD

 The third configuration adds touch screen functionality to the mix.
 Though the XPS 13 isn’t a 2-in-1 device, Dell says touch remains a popular feature — it certainly helps when scrolling through long web pages with a thumb and quickly tapping pop-up buttons.
 Other manufacturers include touch in all configurations, but Dell saves it as a premium feature starting at $1,550.
 The touch screen adds 0.15 pounds of weight which, honestly, you’ll never notice.